ERTP Introduction

 - Brand: An unforgeable object identity for the digital asset's type, such as an object that represents quatloos.

-- Extent: How much/many of the asset.
-Fungible extents are natural numbers.
-Non-fungible extents are strings or objects representing attributes of the asset (say, a theater ticket's row and seat positions).
+- Value: How much/many of the asset.
+Fungible values are natural numbers.
+Non-fungible values are strings or objects representing attributes of the asset (say, a theater ticket's row and seat positions).

 Note: fungible means any item in a set can be used.
 For example, for change for a dollar, any four quarters work.
 Non-fungible means specific items in a set must be used.
 For example, theater tickets are not all the same, and it matters if you get third row center or second balcony far left (and affects what you're willing to trade for it).